Iran leader vows regime will "not back down" and says vandals trying to please Trump as web blackout continues

 Thousands of Iranians flooded the streets of Tehran and other cities Thursday night, heeding a call by the country's exiled crown prince to make their voices heard in the most serious challenge to the Islamic Republic's hardline rulers in many years.

-The protests had spread across the country for 12 days, leaving dozens dead and more than 2,000 detained by security forces according to one monitoring group based outside the country, but despite the arrests and a nationwide internet and phone service blackout, the unrest escalated dramatically on Thursday night.
+The protests had spread across the country for 12 days, leaving about 40 people dead and more than 2,000 detained by security forces, but despite the arrests and a nationwide internet and phone service blackout, the unrest escalated dramatically on Thursday night.

 Supreme Leader Ayatollah Ali Khamenei, 86, called for unity and accused "a bunch of vandals" in Tehran, where a state TV building was set alight, of having "destroyed a building that belongs to them to please the U.S. president."